Have you ever wanted to do something, but didn’t?

 Were parents always on your case about cleaning?
 Were teachers always harping about studying?
 Now, as an adult, you live a messy life and refuse to consider going back to school.
 The resistance is unconscious, you don’t know why you can’t stay clean, organized, or study, no matter how hard you try.

-These are just a few of a whole host of criteria the mind evaluates.
 The mind goes through all of this with something as simple as moving your arm.
 This may shed light on why even the simplest act, like raising your hand in class, opening you mouth in a meeting, or picking up the remote to turn off the television can be so difficult.
 Or why there is so much resistance to doing homework, exercise, and practice.

 If you’ve been struggling in life, not getting what you want, or not performing to the best of your abilities, well these are few of the reasons.
 It’s not because you lacked motivation or didn’t have the right tools.
 It's that that mind and inner mechanisms were, for one reason or another, stopping you.